On The Apprentice, firing an employee gets simplified down to two words: “You’re fired!”

 For example, you should have signed copies of all written policies and procedures on file for each employee.
 Any performance reviews or corrective action plans that were implemented would also be signed by the employee and filed.

 When you have to let an employee go, it’s easy to get nervous or caught up in the emotions of the moment.
-Having your HR team create a checklist, similar to this one, can help you stay on track and avoid any potentially costly or disastrous missteps.
+Having your HR team create a checklist can help you stay on track and avoid any potentially costly or disastrous missteps.

 But the best goal is to focus on developing a sound company culture and leadership team.
 Dial in your hiring and screening processes too and you’ll likely find that terminations will naturally decrease as well.